idugalic/micro-company/README.md

 ### Spring support

 Those days, each mature framework in Java world should have some sort of Spring support.
 Each of Axon's components can be configured as a Spring bean.
 Axon provides also a namespace shortcut for almost everything it has, so the configuration is as short as it has to be.

+## The lab
+This project has been migrated to a github organization http://ivans-innovation-lab.github.io/.
+There we can practice the Twelve-Factor App methodology.

+You will learn how we:

+- made decisions to use one pattern against the other,
+- changed architecture, organization (culture) and process over time to respond to new requirements,
+- made a foundation for successful digitalization.

+The ultimate goal is to deliver better software faster.
+Today, that invariably means continuous delivery – for an installed product – or continuous deployment for an -aaS product.

+The source code is hosted on Github: https://github.com/ivans-innovation-lab

 ## References and further reading